 Drip coffee in Saigon

-Coffee is often served with condensed milk, called Ca Phe Sua, which is popular and a cultural feature of Saigon, especially the youth.
+Coffee is often served with condensed milk, Ca Phe Sua, a popular and cultural feature of Saigon, especially among the youth.
 Vietnamese do not need a fancy place to enjoy coffee.
-While visiting famous attractions, you can stop by a coffee shop or small coffee stall, sitting on a small stool, enjoying your cup of coffee, and perhaps watch people in a park nearby.
+While visiting famous attractions, you can stop by a coffee shop or small coffee stall, sit on a small stool, enjoy your cup of coffee, and perhaps watch people in a park nearby.

-As a French colonial for nearly 100 years and was the capital of the southern region of Cochinchina, Saigon has a lot of sites that still remain French culture from the years of occupation such as Ben Thanh Market - the famous symbol of Saigon, and Reunification Palace.
+As a French colonial for nearly 100 years and the capital of the southern region of Cochinchina, Saigon has many sites that remain French culture from the years of occupation, such as Ben Thanh Market – the famous symbol of Saigon, and Reunification Palace.

 You can find almost everything in this market, from tiny souvenirs to traditional costumes.
-Ben Thanh Market is not only a tourist destination, but this market is also the place for residents of Saigon do their daily shopping.
+Ben Thanh Market is not only a tourist destination, but it is also a place for residents of Saigon to do their daily shopping.
 However, pickpocketing is a considerable problem here, so pay attention to your belongings.

 Ben Thanh Market

-Reunification Palace (formerly called Norodom Palace, now called Independence Palace or Reunification Hall) is an architecture building in Saigon.
-It served as office and residence of the President of the Republic of Vietnam.
+Reunification Palace (formerly called Norodom Palace, now called Independence Palace or Reunification Hall) is an architectural building in Saigon.
+It served as the office and residence of the President of the Republic of Vietnam.
 Currently, it has been ranked as a special national monument by the government of Vietnam.

 Buddhism is the main religion with the most profound influence in Vietnam.
 Consequently, Saigon is home to numerous temples and pagodas.
-The architecture of temples and pagodas were varied through different historical periods and different locations.
-For example, District 5 is where many Chinese people live, as a result, most of the pagodas were built by Chinese, and thus, greatly influenced by Chinese style.
-Meanwhile, there are other pagodas that were built by Vietnamese and inspired by traditional Vietnamese architecture, especially in the Ly Dynasty (1010 - 1028) and Tran Dynasty (1225 - 1400), Vietnam dynasties that significantly supported the development of Buddhism.
+The architecture of temples and pagodas varied through different historical periods and different locations.
+For example, District 5 is where many Chinese people live.
+As a result, most of the pagodas were built by the Chinese, thus greatly influenced by the Chinese style.
+Meanwhile, other pagodas were built by the Vietnamese and inspired by traditional Vietnamese architecture, especially in the Ly Dynasty (1010 – 1028) and Tran Dynasty (1225 – 1400), Vietnam dynasties that significantly supported the development of Buddhism.

-Ong Pagoda (also known as Nghia An Assembly Hall) would be perfectly exemplified by Chinese culture and architecture in Saigon.
-This temple is dedicated to Quan Cong - a famous historical Chinese figure.
-This pagoda would surprise you with many intricate wood pictures and very skillful grillworks, along with many lanterns hanging nearly everywhere in the pagodas.
+Ong Pagoda (also known as Nghia An Assembly Hall) would perfectly exemplifies Chinese culture and architecture in Saigon.
+This temple is dedicated to Quan Cong – a famous historical Chinese figure.
+This pagoda would surprise you with many intricate wood pictures, skillful grillworks, and lanterns hanging nearly everywhere in the pagodas.

-Contrary to Ong Pagoda, Vinh Nghiem Pagoda inherits both a blend of Japanese architectural style and traditional Vietnamese structure, which makes its appearance strong, stable and also majestic.
-In addition, the temple is also famous for its highest and most elaborate stone tower in Vietnam with 7 floors and 14 meters in height, completed in 2003.
+Contrary to Ong Pagoda, Vinh Nghiem Pagoda inherits both a blend of Japanese architectural style and traditional Vietnamese structure, which makes its appearance strong, stable, and also majestic.
+In addition, the temple is also famous for its highest and most elaborate stone tower in Vietnam, with seven floors and 14 meters in height, completed in 2003.